dareg/jouer_a_freeciv/README.md

 Il est conseillé de lancer une partie en solo afin de voir un peu comment fonctionne le jeu avec ces règles.
 It is advised to start a single game in order to understant how the game and the ruleset works.

+# Se connecter au serveur/Connecting to the server
+...